 - QFD supports objectivity and cohesion, within a collaborating team of mixed minds.

-- Systemised working is proven to yield better results (where dependence on artistic freedom is merely a myth).
+- Systemised working is proven to yield better results, compared to an unplanned approach.

 - QFD generates and preserves factual decision information.